Journalists accused of revealing secrets on trial in Turkey

 Eren Ekinci, an employee of the municipality where the intelligence officer’s funeral took place, is accused of providing information to the Odatv reporter.

 The prosecutors have accused the defendants, who have been held in pre-trial detention since March, of acting “in a systematic and coordinated manner.”
-Critics of the case say the intelligence officer was previously identified during discussions in Turkey’s parliament and that his name was no longer a secret.
+Critics of the case say the intelligence officer was previously identified during discussions in Turkey’s parliament and that his name and involvement in Libya were known.

+In the opening hearing, the defendants rejected the charges against them and requested that they be acquitted.

+“I have been kept alone in a prison cell for 120 days over accusations of crimes that don’t exist," Cumhuriyet newspaper quoted Agirel as telling court.
+"The accusations against me are neither based on solid evidence nor would they fit anyone’s conscience,”

 Dozens of people gathered outside the courthouse in Istanbul to show solidarity with the journalists.